Plan S: Public figures

 Robert-Jan Smits stepped down in March 2019 and later wrote a book about Plan S. Johan Rooryck of Leiden University was appointed Open Access Champion by cOAlition S on 28 August 2019;

 Organisations that withdrew or declined to join

 In October 2018 the Office of Science and Technology Policy (OSTP) made it clear that US federal funders would not be signing up to Plan S. In an interview with the American Institute of Physics published 30 April 2019, OSTP Director Kelvin Droegemeier stated with regard to Plan S: "One of the things this government will not do is to tell researchers where they have to publish their papers.
 That is absolutely up to the scholar who's doing the publication.
 There's just no question about that."

-In 2018 Swedish Riksbank's Jubileee Fond (RJ) used to be a member, but left the coalition in 2019 after concerns about the timelines of Plan S.
+In 2018 Swedish Riksbank's Jubilee Fond (RJ) used to be a member, but left the coalition in 2019 after concerns about the timelines of Plan S.

 On 25 October 2019, Vijay Raghavan announced that India would not be joining cOAlition S, despite his supportive comments earlier in the same year.